 Our role as early childhood educators is to lay the foundation for a lifetime of curiosity.
 By embracing STEM from the start, we’re not just teaching science – we’re raising confident, capable, and inquisitive young minds.
 To learn more about our extracurricular programs at Little Scholars or to book at tour at your local campus, call our team on 1800 732 926 visit https://mylittlescholars.com.au/book-a-tour/.

 Parents of little ones know the struggle: you need a safe, fun spot for your toddler to burn off energy (preferably without giving you a heart attack!).
-Luckily, if you’re searching for the best outdoor playgrounds in Redland Bay for toddler, you’re in the right spot.
+Luckily, if you’re searching for the best playgrounds in Redland Bay for toddlers, you’re in the right spot.
 The Redlands Coast area of Queensland is home to some of the best toddler-friendly parks around!
 Think fully-fenced play zones, soft surfaces, mini slides, and even pirate ships.
 In this friendly guide, we’ll explore the top outdoor playgrounds in and around Redland Bay that are perfect for children aged 1–5.
 Grab your hats and snacks, and let’s go play!

 Thornlands Community Park is a toddler wonderland, fully fenced and packed with imaginative play zones.
 Both toddlers and parents fall in love with this place.
 It’s cleverly designed with all ages in mind, but there’s plenty here that’s pint-sized and perfect for the littlest park-goers.
 The entire playground sits on a soft rubber base and even features a sandy dinosaur “fossil dig” pit – yes, your mini paleontologist can unearth a dino in the sand!
 Kiddos can toddle from a mini farmer’s market cubby house to gentle climbing hills, while you relax on a bench (actually relaxing at a playground – imagine that!).

-Where to Find It: Thornlands Community Park is on Cleveland Redland Bay Road in Thornlands (near Waterline Blvd) – just a 10-minute drive from central Redland Bay (Google “Thornlands Community Park QLD” for the exact spot.)
+Thornlands Community Park is on Cleveland Redland Bay Road in Thornlands (near Waterline Blvd) – just a 10-minute drive from central Redland Bay (Google “Thornlands Community Park QLD” for the exact spot.)
 With its blend of safety and fun, it’s no wonder this park is often called one of the best toddler playgrounds in Redlands!

 Raby Bay Esplanade Park boasts a beachside vibe and a towering play fort that even tiny tots can conquer.
 Located by the bay in Ormiston, this destination playground has something for all ages, but toddlers are far from an afterthought here.
 The star is a massive “Goliath” play tower that looks sky-high – yet it’s ingeniously accessible for little people, featuring low-level slides perfect for timid sliders.
 The whole playground sits in soft white sand (bringing the beach feels right underfoot) and even includes a cute imaginary “fish & chip shop” where kids can pretend to serve up lunch.
 A trickling pebble creek and water pump let toddlers splash safely, and there’s a 200m bike and scooter track adjacent with road signs for pint-sized cyclists – bring the balance bike and watch them zoom!

-Where to Find It: Raby Bay Esplanade Park is at the end of Raby Esplanade in Ormiston (near 3 Grenoble Place).
+Raby Bay Esplanade Park is at the end of Raby Esplanade in Ormiston (near 3 Grenoble Place).
 It’s about 20 minutes north of Redland Bay.
 Look for the tall play tower – your kids might spot it before you do!
 This park truly never disappoints – the hardest part is convincing your kids to leave at the end of the day.

-Beth Boyd Park brings a seaside pirate adventure to toddler play, complete with a shipwreck fort and water splash zone.
-Set by the tranquil bay at Thorneside, this park recently got a fabulous makeover and is now a must-visit for families with young kids.
-The highlight is a big pirate shipwreck-themed playground that looks like a half-sunk boat in the sand.
+The highlight is a large pirate shipwreck playground that looks like a half-sunk boat in the sand.
 Toddlers can clamber on deck, man the pirate wheel, peek through portholes, or dig for buried treasure in the sandpit.
-There’s an interactive water pump that feeds a little stream running through the play area – perfect for a barefoot splash or rinsing off sandy hands.
-Thanks to an abundance of mature trees, much of the play space is naturally shaded, so your little buccaneers stay cool.
-With the bay’s shoreline just a few steps away, you can easily combine playground fun with a beach stroll (and maybe spotting a pelican or two).
+In addition, an interactive water pump feeds a little stream through the play area.
+It’s perfect for barefoot splashing or rinsing off sandy hands.

-Where to Find It: You’ll find Beth Boyd Park at the corner of John Street and Mooroondu Road in Thorneside.
+You’ll find Beth Boyd Park at the corner of John Street and Mooroondu Road in Thorneside.
 It’s about a 25-minute drive from Redland Bay.
 This toddler-friendly playground is a little slice of paradise where play meets the bay – don’t forget a change of clothes if your child loves water play!

-Where to Find It: Apex Park is at 8–12 Starkey Street, Wellington Point, behind the Wellington Point community hall.
+Apex Park is at 8–12 Starkey Street, Wellington Point, behind the Wellington Point community hall.
 It’s roughly 25 minutes from Redland Bay.
 This park is a hidden gem with a relaxed vibe.
 Perfect for a quieter playdate or a picnic under the trees while the kids play make-believe in fairyland.

 Wellington Point Reserve isn’t just a playground – it’s an adventure destination for little ones!
 Set right by the beach at Wello Point, this playground combines nature play with classic equipment under the sprawling branches of enormous fig trees.
 For toddlers, there’s a dedicated smaller play structure featuring a little pirate ship wheel and low slide, all oriented toward the sparkling bay.
 Scattered wooden huts and climbing frames invite creative play – one moment your child is in a house, the next it’s a boat or a shop depending on their imagination.
 Swings, including toddler swings, nestle under the leafy canopy, and a mini climbing wall gives budding climbers a safe challenge.
 The whole area has a wonderfully natural vibe – big tree roots to step over, leaves to crunch, and plenty of sticks and shells to collect.